Scaratek/Cekzu/readme.md

 - Go to chrome://extensions (or whatever your browser is)
     - Enable Developer Mode
     - Click Load Unpacked
-    - Go to the path of Ness
+    - Go to the path of Ness (your configured one)
 - Your done!

 ## Example